Solomon Perel: Biography

-Perel was born in Peine, Lower Saxony, to Jewish parents who had immigrated to Germany from Russia.
+Solomon Perel was born on 21 April 1925 in Peine, Lower Saxony, to Jewish parents who had immigrated to Germany from Russia.
 When the Nazis came to power, systematic persecution of Germany's Jewish citizens began.
 In 1935, the Perel family relocated to Łódź, Poland, where Solomon's aunt lived, after their shoe store was looted and Perel was expelled from his school.

 After the Germans invaded Poland in September 1939, Solomon Perel and his brother Yitzhak attempted to escape to the Soviet-occupied part of Poland.
 Solomon succeeded and was placed in a Komsomol-run orphanage in Grodno, while his brother made his way to Vilnius in Lithuania.

-Perel fled from the orphanage after the Nazis invaded the Soviet Union in June 1941 and was captured near Grodno by the 12th Panzer Division (Wehrmacht).
+Perel fled from the orphanage after the Nazis invaded the Soviet Union in June 1941 and was captured near Grodno by the 12th Panzer Division.
 Since he was a native German speaker, Perel was able to convince his captors that he was a Volksdeutscher (an ethnic German living outside Germany) and was subsequently accepted into his captors' unit as a Russian–German interpreter.
 Solomon became endeared to his German army unit, and many years later, already in Israel, was invited to the 12th Panzer Division Reunion.
 The unit's commanding officer even made plans to adopt him, providing him with further protection.
 In his capacity of an interpreter, he later participated in interrogation of Joseph Stalin's son, Yakov Dzhugashvili, who was captured near Liozna.
 Contrary to the fictionalized description in the movie Europa Europa, this episode did not affect his career in the Wehrmacht, as it happened much later than his own capture.
 As a circumcised Jew, Perel was constantly in danger of being discovered by his military unit and attempted on several occasions to flee back to the Soviets, each time unsuccessfully.
 He conjured various excuses to avoid medical examinations that would have revealed he was circumcised.
 One army doctor took a sexual interest in him, and on one night when he had entered the shower after everyone else had left, the doctor attacked him from behind and attempted to rape him.
 Perel managed to fight him off, but when he turned around, the doctor saw that he was circumcised and realized he was a Jew.
 The doctor did not inform on Perel, as doing so would have exposed him as a homosexual.
 According to Perel, "I knew his secret and he knew mine, and after that incident he took care of me until he was killed."